2025 Pittsburgh Steelers season: Week 4: vs. Minnesota Vikings

 After a closely-contested win against the Patriots, the Steelers traveled to Croke Park for a "home" game against the Carson Wentz-led Minnesota Vikings.
 This was the first NFL game played in Ireland.
 After the Steelers' first drive ended in a punt, the Vikings drew first blood with a 41-yard field goal from Will Reichard.
 The Steelers took the lead back with a 9-play, 71-yard drive that ended in a Kenneth Gainwell 1-yard touchdown run to go up 7-3 in the first quarter, and would keep the Vikings from scoring in their next two drives.
 The Steelers pushed their lead up to 14–3 with a 80-yard touchdown pass from Aaron Rodgers to DK Metcalf in the span of one play.
 Towards the end of the first half, a 30-yard field goal attempt from the Steelers was a failure, as Isaiah Rodgers blocked it.
 Then, Will Reichard booted a 28-yard field goal to trim Minnesota's deficit to 14–6, which would be the score at halftime.
 To start the third quarter, both the Vikings and Steelers traded three-and-outs.
 Carson Wentz threw an interception to Steelers linebacker TJ Watt, which the Steelers used as a springboard to go up 24–6, with Kenneth Gainwell finding the end zone a second time, and Chris Boswell booting a 33-yard field goal.
 But then, the Vikings began to heat up, as they scored a touchdown on their next two possessions, and came up with a goal-line stand.
 But, the game ended for good when DeShon Elliott defended a Carson Wentz pass intended for Jordan Addison with 14 seconds to go at the Vikings' 32-yard line, making the final score 24–21 in favor of the Steelers.

 The Steelers improved to 3–1 with the victory.
-Overall, Aaron Rodgers went 18-for-22 with 200 yards and a touchdown, and posted a passer rating of 119.7, his second game with a 3-digit passer rating in four weeks.
-Rodgers also earned his first international win.
+Aaron Rodgers went 18-for-22 with 200 yards and a touchdown, and posted a passer rating of 119.7, his second game with a 3-digit passer rating in four weeks.
 The Steelers scored 96 points through their first 4 games, their most since they scored 118 in their first 4 games in 2020.